gabriela-framework/gabriela/docs/README.md

 That is why gabriela has support for `async` middleware.
 Just put the `async` keyword in front of the middleware function and you can you `await` with it.

+*When I first started working on Gabriela, handling asynchronous code is the first problem I had to solve. next() is the first solution to that problem and it takes it from almost every server framework or library out there (like Express).
+But it is not the best solution for this.
+If you inject next() and do not call it, the module will hang and wait for you to execute next() indefinitely.
+Keep that in mind when using next().
+A better solution is to use async/await and use next() only with libraries that still have legacy APIs that only support callback functions.*

 ````javascript
 const asyncCodeModule = {
     name: 'asyncCodeModule',